microsoft/CCF/sphinx/source/operators/start_network.rst

 Opening a Network to Users
 --------------------------

-Once a CCF network is successfully started and an acceptable number of nodes have joined, members should vote to open the network to :term:`users` via governance.
-See :ref:`Opening a Network` for how members open the networks to users.
+Once a CCF network is successfully started and an acceptable number of nodes have joined, :ref:`members should vote to open the network <Opening a Network>` to :term:`users` via governance.

 Summary diagram
 ---------------